 This module develops an understanding of the measurement and estimating during the pre-tender process.
-It particularly focuses on the preparation of pricing and tendering documentation using specialist software, and how this is can be costed by a contractor to create the tender price.
+It particularly focuses on the preparation of pricing and tendering documentation using specialist software, and how this can be costed by a contractor to create the tender price.
 It will develop key practical skills in quantifying and costing different elements of construction work from complex drawings, and using various standard methods of measurement.
-This module will develop key practical skills in quantifying accepted conventions and appropriate standard methods of measurement.
+This module will develop key practical skills in quantifying various elements of construction work from drawings using accepted conventions and appropriate standard methods of measurement.